cp2k/dbcsr/docs/guide/2-user-guide/1-installation/index.md

 ## Build

-DBCSR can be compiled in 4 main variants:
+DBCSR can be compiled in four main variants:
-* Serial, i.e. no OpenMP and MPI
+* Serial, i.e., no OpenMP and no MPI
 * OpenMP
 * MPI
 * OpenMP+MPI
-The 4 variants can be combined with the accelerator support.
+In addition, the variants can support accelerators.

 Run inside the `dbcsr` directory: